Morph-777/Morphs-NewTab/README.md

 # Morph's New Tab
 This Chrome Extension aims to recreate the Firefox NewTab page for people who switched to a Chromium based browser.

 > **⚠️ Early Development Notice:** This project is in early development.
 Features may change, break, or be incomplete.
+>💡 More features will be added over time!

 ### About
 I built this project for myself because I wasn’t a fan of Brave’s default New Tab page.